-The James Laboratory is located in the Department of Pathology at Johns Hopkins University School of Medicine.
-We study mechanisms of bone repair, development, and neoplasia.
-A partial description of current research interests is presented below:
+The James Laboratory is located in the Department of Pathology in the Johns Hopkins University School of Medicine.
+Our research focus lies at the intersection of skeletal pathophysiology and stem cell biology.
+Current subjects of study include bone repair and regeneration, osteoprogenitor cell characterization and use, and neoplastic bone.
+A partial description of current interests is presented below:

 Perivascular progenitor cells

 Mesenchymal progenitor cells reside in perivascular location across organs.
 Our past work has examined perivascular progenitor cells from human and mouse sources, their cellular characteristics and osteoprogenitor cell attributes.
 Present work focuses on the cellular and developmental hierarchy within this microanatomical stem cell niche.
 See below for several links to publications.

 - Comparison of skeletal and soft tissue pericytes identifies CXCR4 + bone forming mural cells in human tissues.

 - Human perivascular stem cell-derived extracellular vesicles mediate bone repair.

 - Human perivascular stem cells prevent bone graft resorption in osteoporotic contexts by inhibiting osteoclast formation